Updated February 2, 2023

 Social media marketing is a BFD — a BIG FREAKING DEAL!
 And, to be honest, it’s not even fair to lump all the social platforms under one heading.
 Smart brands & companies know that each social media platform requires its own expertise.
 BUT for the purpose of this list, we’re sticking them together.

 Digital marketing used to be the job companies gave to the intern.
 “Post this on Tweeter for us.”
 But no longer.
-Companies are throwing big budgets at digital marketing, recognizing that it has the potential to overtake traditional marketing—digital is now around 60% of all ad spends.
+Companies are throwing big budgets at digital marketing, recognizing that their online presence has the potential to overtake traditional marketing in the coming years—digital is now around 60% of all ad spends.

 How to Learn